Distance Learning Guidelines

 These guidelines are designed to provide overall guidance and assistance to individuals seeking to understand the system’s regulations which apply to the design, approval, conduct and reporting of distance education within California Community Colleges.

-Specific information for faculty teaching online classes is found in the Faculty Resource Center for Distance Learning in Insight.
+Specific information for faculty teaching online classes is found in the Faculty Resource Center for Distance Learning in Canvas.
 Only faculty teaching online at CCSF have access to the Resource Center.

 Regular and Effective Contact

-In accordance with Title V, the CCSF Academic Senate has established
+In accordance with Title 5, the CCSF Curriculum Committee has

-Regular and Effective Contact standards for faculty teaching distance
+established Regular and Effective Contact standards for faculty

 More information can be found in the Faculty Resource Center for